Vintage celebrates its 25th Anniversary 1995-2020

-I share the Trev Wilkinson mantra of ‘Quality is Consistency’ and that’s certainly what he and I achieved with the Vintage project, working together to create a successful worldwide guitar brand which quite simply does what it says on the tin and we will always be ‘onwards and upwards’, producing new classics, offering ever more choice to players and continuing to listed hard to what players around the world want."
+I share the Trev Wilkinson mantra of ‘Quality is Consistency’ and that’s certainly what he and I achieved with the Vintage project, working together to create a successful worldwide guitar brand which quite simply “does what it says on the tin” and we will always be ‘onwards and upwards’, producing new classics, offering ever more choice to players and continuing to listen closely to what players around the world want."

 Browse through 25 years of Vintage electric and acoustic catalogues HERE.

-Our good friends at 'Vintage Guitar Players' Facebook group have also put together two amazing Encyclopaedia Vintannica brochures detailing Vintage instruments since their inception in 1995.
+Our good friends at 'Vintage Guitar Players' Facebook group have also put together two amazing Encyclopedia Vintannica brochures detailing Vintage instruments since their inception in 1995.